Successful Language Learning Takes the Right Mindset

 The Obstacles in Language Learning

 Learning a language doesn’t happen overnight.
 In fact, people dump hundreds of dollars and time into classes and products with little success.
-And despite all this, only 15 – 20 percent of the US population consider themselves to be bilingual.
+And despite all this, only 15 – 20 percent of the US population considers themselves to be bilingual.
 Considering that nearly all Americans take foreign language programs throughout high school, this percentage is shockingly low.

-Before you buy a German language book or any other language guide, you need to figure out why you want to learn a second language.
+Before you buy a German-language book or any other language guide, you need to figure out why you want to learn a second language.
 If you’re doing it to impress someone or because you think it’s a neat trick, you’re less likely to be successful.
 The reason for this is that learning a language is hard.

 You’ll need intrinsic motivation to keep you focused when it becomes stressful.
 There are times when you feel like you’re learning and growing, and other times when you feel like nothing you can do helps you to remember.
 In those trying times, coming back to why you started in the first place will help you push forward and succeed.